 A poorly exposed low ISO shot when post processed is inferior in quality as compared to a properly exposed high ISO shot.

 Use of external wireless flash units can help with properly exposed shots without bumping up the ISO, but most of the events don't allow this.
 Astro and star trail photography is another huge branch of photography that involves usage of higher values.
+For this, full frame cameras are the best as they are less prone to noise at higher ISo values.
 What do you think is a usable range of ISO value for a cropped sensor dslr?